 In the first 6 months of 2015, the number of internet users in India grew by 52 million.
 The same growth rate is expected to be maintained over the second half of 2015.
 What is clear from these stats is that many more people in India are taking to the internet over the last 3 years.

 Young startups such as Flipkart are billion-dollar businesses, and others, such as Snapdeal are not far behind.
 Amazon too has entered the e-commerce race in India and has been extremely successful so far.
 E-commerce stores have recorded a 100% annual growth in their GMV or gross merchandise value as well as in their valuation over the last 3 years – which is stunning.

 What is also clear is that the growth of internet in India can be attributed to the enormous smartphone sales in India.
 Over 140 million smartphones were sold in India by the end of 2014, and 460 million more are expected to be sold by 2019 – which is a stunning number, no matter how you look at it.

-Now, what is also interesting is that rural India accounts for 45 million of mobile internet users, which is great news, because rural India has always been considered to be behind times.
+Now, what is also interesting is that rural India accounts for 251 million of mobile internet users, which is great news, because rural India has always been considered to be behind times.
 In fact, rural India is expected to account for 39% of the growth in internet usage in India over the foreseeable future.

-Even so, India still has an internet penetration of 27%, which is way behind the US, which has a penetration of 87%, and China, with 51%.
+Even so, India still has an internet penetration of 36%, which is way behind the US, which has a penetration of 87.27%, and China, with 60%.
 Certainly, India still has a long way to go.
 But there are enough reasons to be optimistic.

-One thing would know if you are an Internet user in India is that not all ISPs (Internet Service Providers) offer the same broadband speeds as advertised.
+One thing would know if you are an Internet user in India is, not all ISPs (Internet Service Providers) offer the same broadband speeds as advertised.
 Is your ISP short-changing you?
 Why don’t you test your broadband speed here at DoSpeedTest.com, the most accurate internet broadband speed checking tool you can use?